zAmya Theater Project proudly presents

 About the Play

-The piece also looks outward, spotlighting international examples of models where housing is treated as a human right, not a market commodity.
-These contrasts ask a provocative question: what would it take for America to center human dignity in its approach to housing?
+The piece also spotlights international examples of models where housing is treated as a human right, not a market commodity.
+What would it take for America to center human dignity in its approach to housing?

 “We dream of housing that is for people, not profit—grounded in equity and racial justice,” the ensemble declares.